 All staff, students and volunteers will be informed of the Nursery’s safeguarding policy, practice and arrangements through the induction procedure.
 This induction is carried out by the Nursery Manager before they start in post.
 During the induction they have the opportunity to ask questions and are shown where the relevant forms and safeguarding file are kept.
 A refresher induction will be carried out for any member of staff after a period of prolonged absence.

-The Nursery’s registration form has a section on safeguarding and child protection which explains our duty of care to keep children safe and protect them from harm.
-It also informs them of the names of the Safeguarding Lead Practitioner (SLP) and the two other SLPs in the setting.
+The Nursery’s registration form has a section on safeguarding which explains our duty of care to keep children safe and protect them from harm.
+It also informs them of the names of the Safeguarding Lead Practitioners, who are Emma Bailey and Kate Daniels.
 This information is replicated in the ‘All about Ladybird’ booklet which is issued to families on registration.

 Parents/carers have access to the Safeguarding policy and other policies through our website and the policy file which is kept in the Reception area.
 They can also request a hard copy of the policy at any time.